Israel Idonije

-Israel Idonije OM (born November 17, 1980) is a retired Nigerian-Canadian defensive end in the National Football League and actor.
-Idonije was signed as an undrafted free agent by the Cleveland Browns out of the University of Manitoba.
-A draft pick of the now defunct Ottawa Renegades of the Canadian Football League, for whom he never played a game, Idonije spent the start of the 2003 season on the Browns' practice squad prior to his release in September.
-He was subsequently signed to the Chicago Bears' practice squad for the final six weeks of the season.
+Israel Idonije OM (born November 17, 1980) is a Nigerian-Canadian former professional football defensive end in the National Football League (NFL) and actor.
+Idonije played CIS football at the University of Manitoba.
+A draft pick of the now defunct Ottawa Renegades of the Canadian Football League (CFL), for whom he never played a game, Idonije signed with the Cleveland Browns of the NFL as an undrafted free agent in 2003.

-He has also played for the Detroit Lions, Chicago Bears, and New York Giants.
+He was also a member of the Chicago Bears, Detroit Lions and New York Giants.

-Early years
+Early life

 Idonije was born in Lagos, Nigeria and immigrated with his family to Brandon, Manitoba, Canada, when he was four years old.
 He attended Vincent Massey High School in Brandon and, though he had never played football and was reluctant, coach Kevin Grindey convinced him to play when the school restarted its Canadian football program in 1997, when Idonije was a senior in high school.

+University career

-He went on to play CIS football for the Manitoba Bisons.
-During this time he worked as a daycare teacher in Winnipeg, Manitoba, played in the East-West Shrine Game, and was drafted 17th overall by the Ottawa Renegades in the 2003 CFL Draft.
-At Manitoba from 2000–02, Idonije recorded 16 sacks which stands fourth all-time in Bison history.
+Idonije went on to play CIS football for the Manitoba Bisons.
+During this time he worked as a daycare teacher in Winnipeg, Manitoba, played in the East-West Shrine Game, and was drafted 17th overall by the Ottawa Renegades in the 2003 CFL draft.
+At Manitoba from 2000 to 2002, Idonije recorded 16 sacks which stands fourth all-time in Bison history.
 He helped lead the Bison to the 2001 Vanier Cup where Manitoba was defeated by the Saint Mary's Huskies.
 In 2002, Idonije was named 2002 Manitoba Male Athlete of the Year.
 His goal, however, was to play in the National Football League.

 Professional career

-NFL combine
+Pre-draft

 Idonije was not invited to the NFL Combine, but appeared on his own to distribute tapes of his years at University of Manitoba.
-Nine NFL team scouts were originally scheduled to attend a subsequent workout in Manitoba, but only one team, (the Cleveland Browns) ended up attending due to the SARS outbreak concerns at the time.
+Nine NFL team scouts were originally scheduled to attend a subsequent workout in Manitoba, but only one team, (the Cleveland Browns) ended up attending due to the 2002–2004 SARS outbreak.

 Cleveland Browns

-As a rookie in 2003, Idonije was signed by the Browns as an undrafted free agent, and put on Cleveland's practice squad.
-He was waived by the Browns midway through the season.
+Idonije was signed by the Browns as an undrafted free agent on May 2, 2003.
+He was placed on injured reserve on August 26 and was waived by the Browns on September 30, 2003.